Minoru/blog.tty8.org/posts/2012-08-25-migrating-to-lvm-on-luks.markdown

 error you get and figure things out yourself — I don't know anything about your problem and can't help.

 If you did forget to install the packages, just chroot into the system and do it now.
 If you can't get network up, use another machine to get packages from [packages.debian.org](http://packages.debian.org) or directly from your favourite mirror, and install them using `sudo dpkg -i FILENAME.deb`.
 There might be troubles with dependencies, those you would need to solve yourself.
-Just download more packages and then re-install those that didn't configure properly due to dependency problems.
+Just download more packages and then re-install those that didn't configure properly due to dependency problems (`sudo apt-get -f install` might be useful here).
 It's tiresome, but manageable (unless you had your system in terribly desynchronised state — then you might end up upgrading it all by hand).

 **I can't chroot, it says something about ELF being wrong**.